 - Alerts are mapped to specific loan files or workflow steps, not just delivered as general advisories

-- CA DRE trust fund violations remain the #1 enforcement category as of August 2025 — directly tied to servicing fund handling during default
+- CA DRE trust fund violations rank among the leading enforcement categories — directly tied to how servicing funds are handled during default

 Verdict: A compliance infrastructure investment, not a luxury.
 The cost of a single regulatory enforcement action dwarfs the tool cost.